Borel-Hirzebruch type formula for the graph equivariant cohomology of a projective bundle over a GKM-graph: Introduction

+\end{theoremM} In general, both torus-equivariant vector bundles and their projectivizations do not possess the property of pairwise linear independence around fixed points.
+Therefore, it is necessary to impose an additional assumption in Theorem~\ref{main_theorem_intro}.

+In addition, in Section~\ref{sect:6}, we also study the realization problem of the projective bundle from the vector bundle.
+If we add some conditions for the projective bundle, for example, the condition for the connection or the condition for the axial functions, then we can solve the realization problem.

 The organization of this paper is as follows.
-In Section~\ref{sect:2}, we define a labeled graph generalizing the notion of a GKM graph.
-In Section~\ref{sect:3}, we give the definitions of graph and labeled leg bundles.
-In the same section we illustrate how to define the leg bundle from the torus equivariant complex vector bundle over a GKM manifold.
-In Section~\ref{sect:4}, the projectivization of a leg bundle is introduced.
-In Sections~\ref{sect:5} and ~\ref{sect:6}, the auxiliary notions of the pullback for a labeled leg bundle and of the tautological (line) bundle for the projectivization in terms of GKM graphs are defined, respectively.
-In Section~\ref{sect:7}, we prove the main theorem of this paper by using the notions introduced in previous sections.
+In Section~\ref{sect:2}, we define a leg bundle $\xi$ over a GKM graph $\Gamma$.
+In Section~\ref{sect:3}, the projectivization of $\Pi(\xi)$ of a leg bundle $\xi$ is introduced.
+In Section~\ref{sect:4}, the Chern class $c_{s}^{T}(\xi)$ and the tautological class $c_{\xi}$ of $\xi$ are recalled for further use in the subsequent part of this note.
+In Section~\ref{sect:5}, we prove Theorem~\ref{main_theorem_intro}, i.e., the Borel-Hirzebruch type formula for the graph equivariant cohomology.
+In the final section, Section~\ref{sect:6}, we discuss relation between projective and projectivization topological bundles over GKM-manifolds from combinatorial and topological point of view.